The ‘Plandemic’ video is a dangerous mashup of COVID-19 conspiracies

 “When the coronavirus first came about they didn’t know how to think about it,” he says of QAnon followers.
 “So they ended up waiting for different conspiracy theories to fill the void and hoover them up.”

 QAnon supporters have been promoting a false narrative that COVID-19 is actually poisoning from 5G radio waves as well as the idea that COVID-19 is part of billionaire Bill Gates‘s plan to take control of global health.
 Now, through her story, Mikovits has woven in another QAnon target: Anthony Fauci.
 “Fire Fauci has been one of their big things,” says Ondrak.
 Unsuccessful Congressional candidate DeAnna Lorraine, who has been known to tweet QAnon theories as well as support anti-vaccine agendas, tweeted to #firefauci back in April and was famously retweeted by President Trump.
-These conspiracy theories have flourished online on YouTube, Facebook, and lesser known sites where content is unlikely to be taken down.
+These conspiracy theories have flourished online on YouTube, Facebook, and lesser-known sites where content is unlikely to be taken down.

 Both Facebook and YouTube have been actively removing content that violates their community guidelines, which includes “medically unsubstantiated diagnostic advice for COVID-19.”
 Facebook has also taken down several QAnon accounts.
 But not every COVID-19 conspiracy theory falls afoul of Facebook and YouTube’s guidelines.
 For example, YouTube made the decision to reduce recommendations for a coronavirus-focused video that said vaccines are filled with strange ingredients and that Bill Gates is using them to depopulate the world, rather than removing it.

 More concerning still is the pace with which these videos are re-uploaded and spread.
-Already, the 5G conspiracy theories have lead to attacks on cell towers in addition to broadband engineers being threatened and accosted.
+Already, the 5G conspiracy theories have led to attacks on cell towers in addition to broadband engineers being threatened and accosted.
 Ondrak is concerned that the rise of anti-vaccine sentiment could lead to similar behavior.

 “The same kind of harassment could come to people who administer vaccines,” he says.